jaredly/j3/Roadmap.md

 ## Task

-- [x] getType
+- [x] getType for ! and !?
-- [ ] getType for fns should collect all tasks dontchaknow
+- [x] getType for fns should collect all tasks dontchaknow
+  - hm so, I think I'll blindly glom everything together that's in the body of the fn? are there any downsides to that??
+I think it's the desired behavior.
+- [ ]

 # erhmm hm